Slaymish/my-digital-garden/src/site/notes/EEEN Assignment 2.md

 384 bytes of memory physically

 Upper 128 and SFRs share the same addresses from location 80H to FFH

+Answer:

+00h-7Fh are bit-addressable

+Registers with byte addresses ending with 0h or 8h are also bit-addressable
 ```

 c.